 We provide advice and support to families in cases where an Australian has died overseas.
 This may include liaison with local authorities to assist with funeral arrangements and repatriation of remains.

-While this is similar to 2016–17, there has been an overall increase of 36% over the past five years.
+While this is just slightly higher than 2017–18, there has been an overall increase of 32% over the past five years.

 Most deaths are a result of an illness or natural causes, possibly due to an ageing population travelling more and retiring overseas.